ibm-cloud-docs/power-iaas/exporting-boot-image.md

 `KEY`
 :   Your HMAC access and secret keys.

-To view details of an image export job, use the [`ibmcloud pi image export-show`](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-image-export-show) command.
+To verify that the export completed successfully, use the [`ibmcloud pi image export-show`](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-image-export-show) command.

 ## Exporting a boot image by using the {{site.data.keyword.powerSys_notm}} API
 {: #api-export-image}